 The name Baptiste dates back to the days of Medieval France, in the region of Normandy.
 It is derived from their residence in the seigneury of Batiste, which was named after Saint Jean Baptiste.

 The surname Baptiste was first found in Normandy (French: Normandie), the former Duchy of Normandy, where they held a family seat in the Seigneurie of Batiste in the Benefice De Pardieu.
 Saint Jean Baptiste (St Jean le Precurseur) gave origin to the surname Baptiste.

-Important Dates for the Baptiste family
+Early History of the Baptiste family

 This web page shows only a small excerpt of our Baptiste research.
 Another 43 words (3 lines of text) are included under the topic Early Baptiste History in all our PDF Extended History products and printed products wherever possible.